 Disposable disinfecting wipes – I promise a wipe with a cloth with hot soapy water followed by spritz of rubbing alcohol works.

 Kitchen sponge/cloth – we use a new cloth each time we wash the dishes or wipe up in the kitchen – about 5 a day.

 Cloth diapers (Parents.com) – we cloth diapered each of our children full time from newborn to potty training, even when they were in daycare full time – no regrets!

 Facial tissues – we use baby washcloths or squares of flannel and toss in the wash with the rest of the laundry

 Paper Towel – we have reusable cleaning rags

 Paper plates – we use real plates 99% of the time (even when we didn’t have a dishwasher)

-4. Ways I don’t spend money on my lifestyle choices
+4. I don’t spend money on these lifestyle choices